opensourcecorp/osc-infra/imgbuilder/README.md

 You can of course have any other files or directories in your codebase, but these are the ones `imgbuilder` needs.
 Any files/directories your app/platform needs to build successfully can be provided via the `source_files` Packer variable.
-Otherwise, Ymir has an implicit assumption that you will perform provisioning via [Aether](../configmgmt) configuration management -- though this is recommended, not required.
-Specifically, if you want to run your own longer shell scripts that you don't want to fit into the `shell_provisioner` variable, you should have a top-level `scripts/` directory, and Ymir will try to run `shellcheck` against the contents at build-time.
+Otherwise, imgbuilder has an implicit assumption that you will perform provisioning via [configmgmt](../configmgmt) configuration management -- though this is recommended, not required.
+Specifically, if you want to run your own longer shell scripts that you don't want to fit into the `shell_provisioner` variable, you should have a top-level `scripts/` directory, and imgbuilder will try to run `shellcheck` against the contents at build-time.

 More details about the files above: